Estradiol Level in Men and Its Effects

 Similar to keeping track of your blood pressure, blood chemistry, and cholesterol levels, regularly checking estradiol levels is important.
 Early detection of low levels of this hormone can help in preventing strokes, heart attacks, and bone fractures.

-Your local hospital or clinic can help you check your estradiol levels using a blood test.
 There are medications, however, that can affect the test results like glucocorticosteroids, some antibiotics (like ampicillin and tetracycline), and phenothiazines which are mental disorder medications.

 Now that you have the results and you are below or above the range, there’s no need to worry.
 Each person reacts differently to low levels of estradiol.